peacecorps/medlink/README.md

 $ rake spec
 ```

 If it's green, you should be good to go.
+You can also generate a coverage report by running `rake coverage`.

 Then create a pull request and we will review it and merge it into the repo.
 We also use [Travis](https://travis-ci.org/PeaceCorps/medlink) for Continuous